The Dying Rooms: Reportage

 On top of the dying rooms, other types of abuses by the orphanages were shown.
-Such as leaving infants to fend by themselves for hours, squeezing them in tight cribs in between other babies, or, as shown on the cover, tying toddlers to chairs, that also allowed them to go potty, for unknown amounts of time.
+Such as leaving infants to fend by themselves for hours, squeezing them in tight cribs in between other babies, or, as shown on the cover, tying toddlers to chairs, that also allowed them to urinate and eliminate into buckets, for unknown amounts of time.

 The documentary highlighted the significant disparity in treatment between different institutions.
 Private orphanages, powered by private donations, appeared to be functional and employed seemingly qualified staff.
 Meanwhile, public orphanages lacked or misused funds, leaving them understaffed and with the little staff having no infant care training.
 The hygienic conditions were critical, and no controls ensued to verify any standard safety protocol was followed.
 One of the rural orphanages had claims to have taken over 400 baby girls in a year, but the reporters could spot fewer than 20.
 It is presumed the majority of them died in the dying rooms due to the spread of a virus.

 The documentary showcased a girl held within one of the dying rooms.
 She was very malnourished and evidently had not been cleaned or cared for in days.
 When asked what the girl's name was, the staff replied "Mei Ming" (Chinese: 没名), which in English translates to "No Name".
 Due to neglect, she died four days after she was filmed.
 Upon calling for follow-up a few weeks later, the orphanage claimed no such child ever existed.
 The documentary was subsequently dedicated to Mei Ming.